When it comes to customer service, not every interaction is a walk in the park.

-It may also be a good idea to have a dedicated team own all replies to customers on social media.
-This helps make replies more uniform and keep better track of both positive and negative online interactions.
+It may also be a good idea to have a dedicated team that own all replies to customers on social media.
+This helps make replies more uniform and keeps better track of both positive and negative online interactions.

 Brands like Xbox have a dedicated Twitter handle that respond to customer complaints in a friendly and approachable way.
 It’s also a good idea to share your business hours on your social media accounts to let customers know when to expect a response.

 2. You don’t know the answer